Rivermark of Santa Clara

-Rivermark of Santa Clara is a master-planned community in Santa Clara, California. built on a 152 acre parcel formerly owned by the State of California and previously used by Agnews Developmental Center.
+Rivermark of Santa Clara is a master-planned community in Santa Clara, California, built on a 152 acre parcel formerly owned by the State of California and previously used by Agnews Developmental Center.
 The community comprises retail space, parks, school, library, apartments, condominiums, townhouses, and houses (detached single-family homes).
-The Rivermark area has been described as "upscale", with many young professionals and families as residents.
+The Rivermark neighborhood has been described as "upscale," with many young professionals and families as residents.

 Area and composition

 The area associated with the community is bordered on the south by Montague Expressway, south and west by Agnew Road, west by Lafayette Street, north by Hope Drive, and east by the Guadalupe River.
 The area includes the Rivermark Village retail center, and the housing developments including The Arbors by Centex, The Park by Centex, The Promenade by Lennar, The Greens by Lennar, The Landings by Shea, The Glen by Shea, and 550 Moreland.
 The Mansion Grove Apartments (on Lick Mill Boulevard) are not included in Rivermark of Santa Clara.